orangedaisy/bshowco/what-i-do.md

 When it comes time to commit these artifacts to real code in a real application, I use what I explored in the CodePen phase (or the mockup sketches, in the case of leveraging existing components) to write any necessary HTML, CSS, or JS to deliver a solution.
-I engage with developers all along the way to make sure my work is documented, understood, and aware of any potential pitfalls or limitations on the technical side of things.
+I engage with developers early and often to make sure my work is documented, understood, and aware of any potential pitfalls or limitations on the technical side of things.